-Once the appraisal process recommends providing RRS along the project road, it’s the time to decide what type of RRS system to be placed.
+Once the appraisal process recommends providing RRS along the project road, it’s time to decide what type of RRS system to be placed.
 The selection of RRS depends on the following key parameters:

-Containment Level – For high-speed road with limited working width, it is recommended to provide high containment level.
+Containment Level – For high-speed road with limited working width, it is recommended to provide a high containment level.
 It helps in absorbing the impact with a minimum deflection from its original position.

 Available Working Width- Working width is the maximum deflection of RRS from its original position when the vehicle hits the RRS.